 According to Acting U.S. Attorney Rafael Gonzalez, “this case was a senseless and cowardly attack during a party.
 Our thoughts remain with the victim and his family.
 We hope that the severe sentence in this case serves as a deterrent to others and prevent more senseless violence in our community.”
 “I commend the dedication and professionalism of the officers and detectives of the Fort Hall Police Department and agents of the Federal Bureau of Investigation, who investigated the case.”
 Gonzalez added, “this sentence should serve as an indication that the Fort Hall Police Department and the Federal Bureau of Investigation will do everything possible to keep the Fort Hall community a safe and peaceful place to live.”

-The Federal Bureau of Investigation and the Fort Hall Tribal Police investigated the case.
+The Fort Hall Police Department and the Federal Bureau of Investigation conducted the investigation on the case.